-If you have a high school senior, right about now you’re probably experiencing two kinds of thoughts.
+If you have a high school senior, you’re probably experiencing two kinds of thoughts right about now.
 The first is, “How did high school go by so fast?”
 And the second is, “Why did nobody tell me how EXPENSIVE having a senior is?”

 Who knew I’d also be paying for the actual cap and gown and honor society sashes, special events like senior lunch, senior breakfast, grad night, senior pictures, athletic banquets, graduation announcements, and the list goes on and on and on.
 HASHTAG BROKE.

 And then when the end of the school year eventually rolls around (and you’re totally out of money), you have to throw a graduation party?

 Just for kicks, I recently took a little tour of all the graduation party ideas Pinterest offers.
 Did you know there is an entire subcategory of graduation party ideas centered solely around a “rustic theme for girls?”

 Suppose by rustic, they mean the party takes place in an abandoned barn because it’s the only place that doesn’t require a giant security deposit and private catering.
 In that case, I will be throwing a rustic graduation party.

 Unfortunately, it meant something totally different.
 I soon found myself spiraling down an endless plethora of ways to decorate with mason jars, chalkboards, large glass pitchers of melon-infused sparkling water, and detailed instructions for setting up a photo booth with hay barrels.
 WHAT!?!?

 I don’t know about you, but my entire family was exhausted emotionally, mentally, and even physically by the end of my son’s senior year.
 It felt like the arduous climb up the K-12 mountain had thankfully (and finally!) been summited.
 As thrilling as that was, none of us had anything left in our festive (and financial) tanks to even think about throwing a graduation party.